kshitij-codes/task-app-frontend/README.md

 # Task App Frontend
 This repository contains the frontend code for the Task App application.
-It uses React.js + TypeScript and communicates with the backend API to manage tasks.
+It uses React.js + TypeScript and communicates with the backend API to manage tasks and user authentication and authorization

 ## Installation
 To run the Task App frontend locally, follow these steps: